Dor-J/LogiDog-website-demo/DOCS/Q2/UI_design.md

     2. Filtering and Search Capabilities
     3. Visual Indicators.

-        Dashboard in displayed in the dashboard page
+        Dashboard in displayed in the dashboard page and also a png

 > Real-time Data Updates: Choose a communication approach to
 > ensure the dashboard data is as up-to-date as possible.
 Explain